Jun-Murakami/monaco-notepad/README.md

 ## Overview

 Monaco Notepad is a specialized note-taking application designed for programmers who need a temporary, cloud-synchronized workspace for code snippets and technical notes.
-Unlike traditional text editors, it doesn't modify files directly on your system but instead manages notes in a dedicated cloud-synchronized environment.
+It offers both cloud-based note management and direct file editing capabilities, providing flexibility in how you work with your code and notes.

 ## Key Features

 - **Monaco Editor Integration**: Powered by the same editor component used in VS Code
+- **Dual Operation Modes**:
+  - **Cloud Note Mode**: Manage notes in a dedicated cloud-synchronized environment
+  - **File Mode**: Direct file editing
-- **Google Drive Sync**: Automatic cloud synchronization with your Google Drive
+- **Google Drive Sync**: Automatic cloud synchronization for your notes with Google Drive
 - **Language Support**: Syntax highlighting for multiple programming languages
+- **Flexible Workflow**:
+  - Work directly with local files
+  - Create and manage cloud-synchronized notes
+  - Import/Export between files and notes
 - **Non-Invasive Design**: Never modifies your local files directly
-- **Import/Export Workflow**:
-  - Import text files to create new notes
-  - Export notes to text files when needed
-  - Keeps your file system clean and organized

 ## Use Cases